For financial information please see below:

 Pursuant to Schedule 21 GMP, no later than October 15, GMP must post an annual forecast of non-binding cost estimates for the next service year, and no later than June 15, GMP must post an annual true-up.
 Any modifications to the Annual True-up and/or Material Accounting Changes resulting from an Informal Challenge to the Annual True-up also must be posted on the GMP website.
 The Annual Forecast, Annual True-up and any modifications to the Annual True-up and/or Material Accounting Changes can be accessed via the Green Mountain Power OASIS webpage link at the bottom of this page.

 Phase I/II HVDC Service: Open access to the GMP portion of the Phase I/II HVDC transmission facilities is provided under Schedule 20A ‚ Point-to-Point Service over the Phase I/II HVDC Transmission Facilities and Schedule 20A of the RTO OATT.
 Application for firm or non-firm point-to-point transmission service over the GMP portion of the Phase I/II HVDC transmission facilities must be made to GMP.
 See the link below for a blank application.
 Call Chris Cole at GMP at 802-655-8464 for more information.

 - Schedule 20A

-- Service Agreement for Firm and/or Non-Firm Point-to-Point Transmission Service over the GMP portion of the Phase I/II HVDC transmission facilities
+- Application for Firm and/or Non-Firm Point-to-Point Transmission Service over the GMP portion of the Phase I/II HVDC transmission facilities

 - Form of Phase I/II Service Agreement for the Resale, Reassignment or Transfer of Point to Point Phase I/II HVDC-TF Service